Engee documentation

 Conclusion

-We have looked at several data interpolation methods that can be used with data of any dimension.
-The interpolation methods we have studied allow us to work with raw data defined on grids.
-For unordered data, it is better to use classical machine learning methods or advanced visualisation methods (e.g. Delaunay triangulation).
+We have reviewed several data interpolation methods that can be used with data of any dimension.
+The interpolation methods we have studied allow us to work with the initial data set on the grids.
+For non-ordered data, it is better to use classical machine learning methods or advanced visualization methods (for example, through Delaunay triangulation).

-There are dozens of other packages in the Julia ecosystem for interpolating data in other problem settings, and they are listed on this page.
+There are several dozen other packages in the Julia ecosystem for data interpolation in other problem settings, a list of them is given on [this page] (https://juliamath.github.io/Interpolations.jl/stable/other_packages /).